 Digital Place Solutions worked with LED manufacturer NanoLumens and local design partner Tiller design to deliver a series of curved design options that provided a platform for the AMP commercial teams advertising requirement yet remained consistent with the architecture.

-The design for the spectacular Oculus Atrium space was an array of curved displays.
-These displays were arranged in an expanded cylindrical format with each display strategically positioned to address consumers at each point of the Oculus triangle.
+The Reef design for the spectacular oculus atrium space was an array of curved displays.
+These displays were arranged in an expanded cylindrical format with each display strategically positioned to address consumers at each point of the oculus triangle.
 The curves were flattened to an arc of 50 degrees to ensure that the finished product was perpendicular to the consumer access points.
 High gloss reflective panels were added to the rear of the displays and an 1000 piece glass ‘bubble’ chandelier was added to the centre of the array.

 The preferred design for the Myer atrium space was a wave shape, this required an LED that could be shaped across both faces of the curve.
 The display needed to provide sufficient curve to compliment the malls aesthetic yet also provide a standard advertising platform for advertising clients.